Germany–Peru relations: Early history

-In 1870, Theodor von Bunsen was appointed Consul General of the North German Confederation and later the German Empire in Peru, which was established soon after.
-In 1872, a German school was founded in Lima.
+20th century

 In 1917, Peru broke off diplomatic relations with Germany during World War I under pressure from the Entente cordiale and the United States.
 Relations were resumed after the war in 1921.
 After Adolf Hitler came to power, some persecuted German Jews emigrated to Peru, including the lawyer Michael Siegel.
 During World War II, Peru remained neutral for a long time and only broke off diplomatic relations with Nazi Germany in January 1942 after the entry of the United States into the war.
 As a result, German assets in the country were confiscated.
 Shortly before the end of the war, Peru declared war on Germany in February 1945, although this had only symbolic significance.

-The Federal Republic of Germany (FRG) opened a Embassy in Lima in 1952.
+The Federal Republic of Germany (FRG) opened an Embassy in Lima in 1952.
 The expropriation of German individuals and companies in Peru was lifted two years later by government decree.
 Bilateral relations were deepened in the 1960s, and Heinrich Lübke, President of the FRG, visited Peru in 1964.
 A cultural agreement was concluded two years later, and the German-Peruvian Chamber of Commerce and Industry was established in 1968.
-After the end of the Hallstein Doctrine, Peru also established diplomatic relations with the German Democratic Republic (GDR), who established an embassy in Lima.
-After German Reunification, Peru moved its embassy from Bonn to Berlin.